suiato/pBlockly/README.md

 # pBlockly
-Portable/static Blockly to run Blockly apps (demos) so as to run and customize Blockly apps offline, requiring only a browser, without instaling node.js, npm, etc. Extending Blockly to using p5.js is also a plan in progress.
+Portable/static Blockly to run Blockly apps (demos) so as to run and customize Blockly apps offline, requiring only a browser (and a text editor), without instaling node.js, npm, etc. Extending Blockly to using p5.js is also a plan in progress.

 Currently, the Blockly's original directory structure is reorganized by pushing Blockly's directories and files into the lib/blockly directory.
 P5.js directories/files are stored in the lib/p5 directory.